wyuenho/blueberrypy/README.rst

 BlueberryPy
 ===========
-Same as CherryPy, just with different filling.
+Same as CherryPy, just with a different filling.